capital-G/osc_rpc/README.md

 # OSC RPC

-A [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call) library that allows easy integration of Python functionality into SuperCollider by providing a protocol for calling Python functions from within SuperCollider and receiving their results.
+A [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call) library that allows easy integration of Python functionality into SuperCollider by providing [a JSON based protocol](https://en.wikipedia.org/wiki/JSON-RPC) for calling Python functions from within SuperCollider and receiving their results.

 ## Installation